Leading us and guiding us.

 Dee has worked per diem for Dartmouth-Hitchcock Medical Center since 2003 as the 3D-Dartmouth Device Development Office Coordinator.
 Through her position as President of Arlington American Legion Auxiliary Unit #69, Dee volunteers hundreds of hours a year to various organizations in our community.
 Married to Marc, they have five children and 10 grandchildren.

 George retired in 2009 as Superintendent of the Southwest Vermont Supervisory Union.
-He has previously volunteered with Visiting Nurse Association and Hospice for Vermont and was a member of the Battenkill Valley Supervisory Union.
+He has previously volunteered with Visiting Nurse Association and Hospice for Vermont and was a board member of the Battenkill Valley Supervisory Union.
 He and his wife, Patricia, have three adult sons, Sean, Christian, and David.
 They enjoy spending time with their grandchildren.

 Dr. Cunningham spent 36 years at Southwestern Vermont Medical Center as an Internist.
 After retiring in 2014, Dr. Cunningham has kept busy teaching at the Department of Medicine Residence Program at Berkshire Medical Center in Pittsfield, MA.
 He previously served as a board member of the Bennington Area Visiting Nurse Association and Hospice, as well as the board of Southwestern Vermont Medical Center.
 He and his wife, Janice, have four grown children, Christine, Deborah, Kathryn, and Daniel.
 They enjoy visiting their children and grandchildren.